All Episodes

 It's monstrous.

-Yeah, um, where where is the compassion in not hanging this guy?
+Where is the compassion in not hanging this guy?

-What's what's the society?
+What's the society?

 What's the moral benefit?

-There are many questions that you can ask because personally I do not see the argument against it, other than some kind of like, well, we don't want to give the state that power.
+There are many questions that you can ask because personally, I do not see the argument against it other than some kind of like, well, we don't want to give the state that power.

-The state already has a ridiculous level of power and makes my w life worse in innumerable ways.
+The state already has a ridiculous level of power and makes my life worse in innumerable ways.

 Hanging murderers is not one of the things that would make my life worse in any way.

-When Jess Phillips went and uh spoke, read out all of these names of women who had been murdered, she got the name wrong.
+When Jess Phillips went and spoke, read out all of these names of women who had been murdered, she got the name wrong.

 And I looked into this and was like, oh, why is Jess Phillips speaking about this back in March?